tweag/nickel/rfcs/007-bytecode-interpreter.md

 ### Haskell

-Despite not being advertised, Haskell has an interpreter as well, which is used mostly for the GHCi REPL.
+Despite not being advertised, Haskell has an interpreter as well, which is used for the GHCi REPL and staged evaluation (Template Haskell).
 This section describes what we know of the actual the bytecode interpreter, but also incorporates some aspects of the original STG machine which is the basis of the low-level operational semantics of Haskell.

 #### Memory representation